-- > Review the quality and integrity of the Company's Annual Information Form ("AIF") reporting process. - > Review the AIF. - > After review, submit the AIF to the Board for its approval. - > Review the Policy on Corporate Disclosure and Confidentiality of Information.
+- > Review the quality and integrity of the Company's Annual Information Form ("AIF") reporting process. - > Review the AIF. - > After review, submit the AIF to the Board for its approval. - > Review the Company's Policy on Corporate Disclosure and Confidentiality of Information and submit it to the Board for its approval.